An explicit mean-covariance parameterization for multivariate response linear regression: Simulation studies

-To compute the out-of-sample prediction error, in each replication we generate an independent test set of size $n_T = 1000$, where $Y_T \in \mathbb{R}^{n_T \times q}$ and $X_T \in \mathbb{R}^{n_T \times p}$, using the same data generating model as in the training data.
+We consider multiple performance metrics.
+The first we consider is \textit{model error} \citep{breiman1997predicting} for the observed predictor: $\|\Sigma_{*X}^{1/2}(\widehat{\beta} - \beta_*)\|_F^2.$ Following \citet{datta2017cocolasso}, when data are generated from Model 2, we also measure the \textit{latent model error}, i.e, model error under the unobserved predictor $Z$: $\|\Sigma_{*Z}^{1/2}(\widehat{\beta} - \beta_*)\|_F^2.$ Latent model error would be relevant if the true predictor may be observed in future studies.
+In addition, for both models we also measure (squared) Frobenius norm error: $\|\widehat{\beta} - \beta_*\|_F^2,$ and out-of-sample prediction error: $\|Y_T - X_T \widehat{\beta}\|_F^2/q n_T.$ To compute the out-of-sample prediction error, in each replication we generate an independent test set of size $n_T = 1000$, where $Y_T \in \mathbb{R}^{n_T \times q}$ and $X_T \in \mathbb{R}^{n_T \times p}$, using the same data generating model as in the training data.
 It is important to note that out-of-sample prediction error and model error are distinct metrics.
 Model error measures how well an estimator predicts the mean function, whereas prediction error measures sum of squared residuals on a testing set.
 We also measure true and false positive identification of nonzero entries in $\beta_*$ to assess variable selection accuracy of the methods.